-Reading Action Steps Who When Training Budget Provide training to English instructors regarding changes in SAT English instructors Fall College Board \$6,412 Include "question of the week" as part of English 3 and ENC1101 classes English instructors Ongoing
+Reading Action Steps Who When Training Budget Provide training to English instructors regarding changes in SAT English instructors Fall College Board \$6,412 Include "question of the week" as part of English 3 and ENC1101 classes English instructors Ongoing Contract with the Learning Resource Center (LRC) to provide ACT preparation course to be Principal/Assistant Term 1 \$7,900 presented during the first two weeks of school Principal Provide ACT and SAT reading instruction as part of El Math Instructors Fall 2016 Implement main office "word of the week" Administrative Clerk Ongoing

-Reading Action Steps Who When Training Budget Include ACT/SAT prep as part of El English Term 1 Cost of ACT Books???? instructors Implement main office "word of the week" Administrative Ongoing Clerk Use new instructional materials that align with revised SAT English Ongoing No cost-already purchased instructors
+Reading Action Steps Who When Training Budget Use new instructional materials that align with revised SAT English instructors Ongoing No cost-already purchased

-For required training, specify what training is, who will participate and when it will occur
+\For required training, specify what training is, who will participate and when it will occur

-List any activities that will require cost and estimate expected expenditure
+\\List any activities that will require cost and estimate expected expenditure

-Category 2: Writing Performance Targets (Laura)
+Category 2: Writing Performance Targets

-- 1. COL Writing Performance Target 1: The percentage of COL completers in ENC1101 and ENC1102 earning a "C" or higher will meet or exceed the school's average performance for the last three years (2016 Percentage = 85.57%) (Average Percentage 2014-2016 = 88.37%) - 2.
-COL Writing Performance Target 2: The percentage of COL completers in ENC1101 and ENC1102 earning a "B" or higher will meet or exceed 70% (2016 Percentage = 68.04%) (Average Percentage 2014-2016=70.11%)
+- 1. COL Writing Performance Target 1: The percentage of COL completers in ENC1101 and ENC1102 earning a "C" or higher will meet or exceed the school's average performance for the last three years (2016 Percentage = 85.95%) (Average Percentage 2014-2016 = 88.64%) - 2.
+COL Writing Performance Target 2: The percentage of COL completers in ENC1101 and ENC1102 earning a "B" or higher will meet or exceed 70% (2016 Percentage = 67.89%) (Average Percentage 2014-2016=69.78%)